 15. Live Fish:

 You may weigh ONE dead fish as a part of your five-fish total; a one-pound penalty will be assessed to your total weight for the day.
-TWO dead fish will result in the loss of weight for the second dead fish AND a two point penalty.
+TWO dead fish will result in the loss of weight for the second dead fish AND a two-pound penalty.
 Three or more dead fish will result in disqualification.
 No dead fish will be weighed for big fish.
 Culling a dead fish is prohibited and will result in disqualification.
 All dead fish must be brought to weigh in for sanitary disposal.
 Dead fish is up to the discretion of the tournament director.

 16. Late Penalty: